Chief of the General Staff (Czech Republic)

-The Chief of the General Staff (Náčelník Generálního štábu) is the highest-ranking and most senior military officer of the Armed Forces of the Czech Republic.
-He is appointed by the president of the Czech Republic, who is the commander-in-chief.
-The current chief of the general staff is Army General Karel Řehka.
+The Chief of the General Staff (Náčelník Generálního štábu) is the highest-ranking and most senior military officer of the Czech Armed Forces, the military of the Czech Republic.
+Candidate nominated to the position by the government is formally appointed by the president of the Czech Republic, who is the formal commander-in-chief, after being approved by defense committee of the Chamber of Deputies.
+Chief of the General Staff reports to the Minister of Defence and President of the republic removes him if government proposes his removal.

+The current Chief of the general staff since July 2026 is Lieutenant general Miroslav Hlaváč.

 List of officeholders

 For period from 1919 to 1992, see Chief of the General Staff of Czechoslovakia.